Chronicle (film): Plot

-In Seattle, teenager Andrew Detmer is bullied in school and abused by his alcoholic father Richard, and his mother Karen has cancer.
-The family struggles with medical debt after Richard loses his firefighter job due to an injury.
-His only friend is his cousin Matt Garetty, and inspired by Matt's girlfriend Casey, Andrew buys a camera to make a video diary of his life.
+In Seattle, teenager Andrew Detmer is bullied in school, abused by his alcoholic father Richard, and his mother Karen has cancer.
+The family struggles with medical debt after Richard loses his firefighter job.
+Andrew’s only friend is his cousin Matt Garetty.
+Inspired by Matt's girlfriend Casey, he buys a camera to make a video diary of his life.

 Matt invites Andrew to a party to help him mingle, but he leaves after his filming causes an altercation with another attendee.
 Popular student Steve Montgomery asks Andrew to record a large hole he and Matt found in the woods.
 They go down the hole and find a glowing crystalline object.
-The object suddenly reacts violently, and the camera shorts out.
+The object reacts violently, and the camera shorts out.

-A few days later, Andrew, Matt, and Steve develop telekinetic abilities, suffering nosebleeds when overexerting.
-Unable to revisit the hole after authorities close it, they use their powers for pranks, but after Andrew accidentally pushes a rude motorist into a lake, wherein Steve rescues the latter, the trio agrees on Matt's suggestion to limit their powers, especially against living beings.
+A few days later, Andrew, Matt, and Steve develop telekinetic abilities.
+Unable to revisit the hole after authorities close it, they use their powers for pranks, but after Andrew pushes a rude motorist into a lake, the trio agree to Matt's suggestion to exercise restraint when using their powers.

-After Steve discovers they can fly, they agree to travel around the world together after graduation, with Andrew especially eager to visit Tibet.
+After Steve discovers that the trio can fly, they agree to travel around the world together after graduation, with Andrew especially eager to visit Tibet.
 Steve persuades Andrew to use his powers for a magic act at the school talent show, impressing their classmates.
 Andrew enjoys his new popularity at a house party, but the night ends badly when he drunkenly vomits on a classmate he intended to have sex with, and Steve accidentally offends him while trying to lighten the mood.

-After discovering his son Andrew’s hidden camera and distressing footage, Richard confronts him, believing he has squandered money meant for school and his mother Karen's medical treatments on a reckless trip with friends.
-The confrontation escalates when Andrew retaliates verbally, calling Richard an idiot, triggering Richard’s rage.
-In a moment of uncontrolled fury, Andrew uses his emerging powers against Richard, resulting in a violent altercation that forces him to flee his home.
-Overwhelmed with emotion, he flies into a fierce lightning storm, where his friend Steve manages to find him.
-Despite Andrew's frustration and desire for solitude, Steve refuses to leave his side.
-Tragically, during this moment, Steve is struck and killed by lightning, leaving Andrew devastated.
+After discovering Andrew’s hidden camera, Richard confronts him, believing he has squandered money meant for school and for Karen's medical treatments.
+The confrontation escalates until Andrew loses control and uses his powers against Richard, resulting in a violent altercation that forces him to flee his home.
+Overwhelmed with emotion, he flies into a thunderstorm, where Steve finds him, having telepathically sensed Andrew's distress.
+Despite Andrew's desire for solitude, Steve refuses to leave but is struck and killed by lightning.